-Editor’s note: Randstad RiseSmart is hosting a webinar, ‘preparing for workforce changes: managing a layoff,’ through Human Capital Institute on Tuesday, September 29 at 3 pm EDT/12 pm PDT.
-Register for the webinar here.
+Editor’s note: Randstad RiseSmart recently hosted a SmartTalkHR webinar, ‘preparing for workforce changes: managing a layoff.'
+Watch the on-demand webinar here.

 We have all seen fire extinguishers encased in glass panels with the words, ‘In case of emergency, break glass.’
 It may not be a comforting thought to be reminded of the possibility of a fire, but we all the value the existence of the extinguisher because we know it can save property and perhaps lives.

 In the same way, a reduction in force – or layoff – is painful for employees and organizations alike, even more so now.
 While this is not a topic most want to think about, the reality of the economic fallout from the pandemic requires that business leaders consider an exit plan, even if they may not use it.
 How will you take care of employees whom you may have to let go?
 We recently surveyed several hundred HR leaders to understand how they are reacting to and addressing workforce changes as a result of the COVID-19 pandemic.
 The survey revealed that more than half of employers (54%) have not taken any action to avoid conducting layoffs or furloughs.
 As we all know, the best time to have a plan in place is before we need it.